 A customer recently came to us with questions about integrating barcode technology in an elementary school lunch program.
-Barcodes are an excellent way to cut down on human error, and also great for a first-line defense against theft of important information like numbers, addresses and other data that may otherwise appear on an ID card.
+Barcodes are an excellent way to cut down on human error and are also great for the first-line defense against the theft of important information like numbers, addresses, and other data that may otherwise appear on an ID card.

 Here is how the lunch program currently works:

 - Each student is issued an ID card that displays the student’s ID number.